GjjvdBurg/RGenSVM/cran-comments.md

     multiclass (8:53, 14:14, 15:31)

-  This is a new submission and these words are not mis-spelled.
+  This is a new submission and these words are not mis-spelled, just not in the dictionary.

-* checking compiled code ...
-NOTE
-  File ‘gensvm/libs/gensvm_wrapper.so’:
-    Found ‘rand’, possibly from ‘rand’ (C)
-      Objects: ‘gensvm/src/gensvm_cv_util.o’, ‘gensvm/src/gensvm_init.o’,
-        ‘gensvm/lib/libgensvm.a’
-    Found ‘srand’, possibly from ‘srand’ (C)
-      Objects: ‘gensvm/src/gensvm_train.o’, ‘gensvm/lib/libgensvm.a’

-  Compiled code should not call entry points which might terminate R nor write to stdout/stderr instead of to the console, nor use Fortran I/O nor system RNGs.

-  rand() and srand() are kept to maintain compatibility between the GenSVM C library and the Python package.
-They are not used for cryptographic purposes.